Private trip proposal

 The dramatic heart of Chilean Patagonia.

-This is the visual centerpiece and by far the most expensive part of the trip: granite towers, turquoise lakes, glaciers, guanacos, condors, and the lodging scarcity that makes staying inside or near the park a major budget decision.
+This is the visual centerpiece and by far the most expensive part of the trip: granite towers, turquoise lakes, glaciers, guanacos, and condors, with five nights at Auralta — chosen for its scarce inside-park access — to ride out fast-changing Patagonian weather.

-- Hotels inside or near the park are scarce, which is why pricing jumps quickly.
+- Hotels inside or near the park are scarce, which is why the inside-park rate runs high.

-- This is by far the most expensive part of the itinerary, so the Auralta vs. Awasi/Explora choice has the biggest effect on the final estimate.
+- This is by far the most expensive part of the itinerary: five nights at Auralta, inside the park.

 - The cheaper alternatives are usually refugio dorms, camping, or staying in Puerto Natales with long daily drives.